Controls on the ocean response to idealized Antarctic meltwater input: Discussion

-This work should be considered in the context of previous studies of the coupled climate response to meltwater input.
-Antarctic meltwater has been demonstrated to induce a robust response in many components of the climate system, including affecting sea ice extent and global mean surface temperature changes \citep[e.g.,][]{Ma2011GlobalOcean,Bronselaer2018ChangeMeltwater,Dong2022AntarcticEffect,Li2023GlobalStudy,Sadai2020FutureWarming}.
-These responses are linked to the changed Southern Ocean stratification and heat uptake \citep[e.g.,][]{Bronselaer2018ChangeMeltwater,Dong2022AntarcticEffect,Li2023GlobalStudy} amongst other factors.
-Thus, the dependence of stratification changes on meltwater injection depth and ocean model set-up, as found here, may impact these results.
-Similarly, the uncertainty in the abyssal cell response, including the amount of deep water formation at the southern high latitudes, may impact global mean temperature changes \citep[e.g.,][]{Suzuki2022TransientSystem}.
-However, the dynamic response captured in an ocean-only framework, as here, will not be the same as in a coupled atmosphere-ocean system where anomalous coupled feedbacks will modify surface fluxes \citep[e.g.,][]{An2024AntarcticTeleconnections}.
+While this work focused on the ocean-only response to meltwater, it should be considered in the context of previous studies of the coupled climate response to meltwater input, including interactions with the atmosphere and cryosphere.
+Antarctic meltwater has been demonstrated to induce a robust response in many components of the climate system, including affecting sea ice extent and surface temperature \citep[e.g.,][]{Ma2011GlobalOcean,Bronselaer2018ChangeMeltwater,Dong2022AntarcticEffect,Li2023GlobalStudy,Sadai2020FutureWarming}, which feedback onto the ocean state.
+These temperature and sea ice changes are linked to the changed Southern Ocean stratification and heat uptake \citep[e.g.,][]{Bronselaer2018ChangeMeltwater,Dong2022AntarcticEffect,Li2023GlobalStudy}, among other factors.
+Thus, the dependence of stratification changes on meltwater injection depth and ocean model set-up, as found here in ocean-only simulations, may impact these results.
+On the other hand, the dynamic response captured in our ocean-only framework is not expected to be the same as in a coupled atmosphere-ocean-sea ice system where anomalous feedbacks will modify surface fluxes \citep[e.g.,][]{An2024AntarcticTeleconnections}.
+These coupled feedbacks will alter the ocean-only results and could either amplify or dampen differences between the responses in different ocean model set-ups that we identified.
 Thus, this study raises additional questions regarding how the identified controls on the response to meltwater may be extended to the coupled climate system and consequently affect other components. \\

+Our investigation of different controls on the ocean response to meltwater is a non-exhaustive investigation of possible sensitivities of the response and aims to complement existing community efforts such as \cite{Swart2023TheDesign}.
+We presented results in a large perturbed parameter ensemble, which is only computationally feasible with simplifying assumptions, without aiming to investigate all questions surrounding meltwater injection (including magnitude, location, and best methods of prescription) nor all possible resolutions and parameters.
+The simplifications made should be explored more thoroughly in future work to understand the relevance of the results to similar experiments in full complexity coupled climate models. \\